foobarhq/eslint-config/README.md

 The following presets files are available:

-- `@ephys/eslint-config/browser`: Enable browser environment.
+- `@foobarhq/eslint-config/browser`: Enable browser environment.
-- `@ephys/eslint-config/react`: Turn on react-specific rules.
+- `@foobarhq/eslint-config/react`: Turn on react-specific rules.
-- `@ephys/eslint-config/node`: Enable node environment.
+- `@foobarhq/eslint-config/node`: Enable node environment.
-- `@ephys/eslint-config/jest`: Enable jest-specific rules.
+- `@foobarhq/eslint-config/jest`: Enable jest-specific rules.
-- `@ephys/eslint-config/commonjs`: We assume ESM.
+- `@foobarhq/eslint-config/commonjs`: We assume ESM.
 Use this preset to require commonjs instead.
   Note that you only need to this preset to treat `.js` files as CJS. `.cjs` files will already be treated as CJS.

-Note: All of these presets are also available from `@ephys/eslint-config-typescript/<preset>`.
+Note: All of these presets are also available from `@foobarhq/eslint-config-typescript/<preset>`.

+## Thanks

+This repo is based on the work of @ephys [ephys/eslint-config](https://github.com/ephys/eslint-config)